Infopage about the C++ lab of NPRG041.

 - Support following functionality:

-- trivial algorithms for adding and multiplication (no Strassen!)
+- trivial algorithms for adding (voluntary: and multiplication no Strassen!)

 - Operations on whole rows and columns: